 fetomaternal rhesus (Rh) incompatibility

-Fetal anasarca refers to generalised fetal body edema and usually occurs as a component of hydrops fetalis.
+Fetal anasarca refers to generalized fetal body edema and usually occurs as a component of hydrops fetalis.
 The fetal subcutaneous tissues appear diffusely thickened often to more than 5 mm.

 It occurs from a fluid shift from the intra-vascular compartment into the interstitial extra...